Subcritical epidemics on random graphs: Proof of the lower bound: Theorem

-We observe the following. \begin{enumerate} \item $B$ is a path in the dual lattice of $\Z^{2}$.
-In other words, the edges of $B$ are edges of $(\Z+1/2)^{2}$. \item If the percolation does not reach time $1.01^L$ then B lies entirely in $[L]\times [0, 1.01^L]$. \end{enumerate} Let $\alpha$ be the length of $B$.
-Each edge in $B$ is dual to a closed edge in the percolation; however, these dual edges may not be distinct.
-So, to bound the probability of having a path $B$ of length $\alpha$, we need to find a lower bound for the number of distinct closed edges.
+Let $\alpha$ be the length of $B$.
+To bound the probability of having a path $B$ of length $\alpha$, we want to find a lower bound for the number of distinct closed edges in $\L$ that corresponds to $B$.
 Walking from the left-most vertex on $B$ gives an orientation to each of the edges in $B$.
-Let $\alpha_1, \alpha_2, \alpha_3, \alpha_4$ be the number of edges in $B$ that are in the leftward, rightward, upward, and downward directions, respectively.
+Let $\alpha_1, \alpha_2, \alpha_3, \alpha_4$ be the number of edges in $B$ that are in the rightward, leftward, upward, and downward directions, respectively.
 We have $\alpha = \sum_{i=1}^{4}\alpha_i.$

+A right-ward edge in $B$ must occur in this situation where the green node right below is occupied and the black node right above is not.
+This means that the vertical edge from the green node to the black node in $\L$ is closed.
+Therefore, $B$ determines uniquely $\alpha_1$ vertical closed edges in $\L$.